vekatze/neut/book/src/tutorial.md

 Like `some-name.sample` in the example above, we can use `import` to specify files of a dependency that we want to use.

-The first component of an element in `import` is our alias of the dependency.
+The first component of an element in `import` is our alias of the dependency (`some-name`).
 What follows is the relative path to the file from the root of the source directory of the dependency module.

-Like `{my-add}` in the example above, every element of an `import` can optionally have a list of names.
+Like `{my-add}` in the example above, every bullet-item of an `import` can optionally have a list of names.
 Names in these lists can then be used after `import`, as in the example above.

 If you didn't specify `{my-add}`, you'd have to use the fully-qualified form of `my-add`: